 Ocean freight: as ocean freight is a significant cost it is important that the actual amount of ocean freight incurred on each exportation be reported.
-If estimates must be made you must explain the reasons and set out the basis - estimates must reflect changes in freight rates over the investigation period.
+If estimates must be made you must explain the reasons and set out the basis - estimates must reflect changes in freight rates over the review period (1 January 2016 to 31 December 2016).
 Freight allocations must be checked for consistency.